coquito77/mortgageAffordability/README.md

-# Mortgage Affodabilty Index
+# Mortgage Affordability Index
-Mortgage Affodabilty ratio based on mortage paytment as a share of HH income for California
+Mortgage Affordability ratio based on mortgage payment as a share of HH income for California

-# CalFreshParticipation

 <!-- badges: start -->
 <!-- badges: end -->